-Recent years have revealed that many persons who have what is called Ehlers-Danlos Syndrome and related conditions (hereafter EDS) commonly develop neurologic complications including AA.
+Recent years have revealed that many persons who have what is called multisystem collagen diseases, the most common is Ehlers-Danlos Syndrome (hereafter EDS), commonly develop neurologic complications including AA.
 Due to this occurrence, this website will feature information on EDS and AA.

 EDS belongs to a group of inherited disorders known as “Genetic Connective Tissue/Collagen Diseases”.
 Besides EDS, the best known, related syndrome is probably Marfan Syndrome.
 Hypermobility with such physiologic abnormalities as double jointed and hyperextension of fingers, toes, arms, and legs characterize most persons with these disorders.
 The physiologic change that causes AA and other tissue complications is dissolution of collagen in connective tissue which results in micro-tears and inflammation.
 The arachnoid layer of the spinal canal covering is a fragile, connective tissue that may deteriorate in EDS and develop AA.
 We call the simultaneous occurrence of EDS and AA the “dual disease problem”.
 To date we believe the “dual disease problem” requires treatment for AA plus special anabolic (tissue growth) measures.
 This website will publicize information for understanding and dealing with the “dual disease” issue.

 Anabolic Measures for Persons with AA and EDS

 Explanation and Background